nopedawn/nopedawn.github.io/content/blog/post1-docker-nginx-lb/index.md

       - 9999:9999
 ```

-This docker compose file defines the Docker services for your setup.
+This docker compose file defines the Docker services for setup.
 It specifies four services:

 - Three services (`server-1`, `server-2`, `server-3`) based on the `ealen/echo-server` Docker image.
 These services represent the backend servers that will receive traffic from the Nginx load balancer.
 - One service (nginx) based on the official Nginx Docker image.
 It mounts the `nginx.conf` file into the container and exposes port `9999`, where the Nginx server listens for incoming HTTP requests.